Last Updated on July 22, 2025 by Travelationship

 Myakka River State Park

-This was my heaven; I spotted a gator before parking the car.
+This was my heaven; I spotted a gator before I even parked the car.
 My goal was to head straight for the lake and then explore from there, but the park road takes you over the river, and I could see three alligators just from the car window.
 After getting over that excitement, I proceeded to the lake to check my options.
-They had large airboats you could go out on, the biggest ones I have ever seen; they probably could hold 30 people.
+They had large airboats that you could ride on, the biggest ones I have ever seen; they probably could hold 30 people.
 Next to that, though, were kayaks and canoes.
-Instantly I knew this was the way I wanted to see the lake.
-The agent at the counter was beneficial in pointing out areas I could go to and the times it would take to get there.
+Instantly, I knew this was the way I wanted to see the lake.
+The agent at the counter was helpful in pointing out areas I could visit and the estimated times it would take to get there.

-His information held, and I encountered 40-50 alligators in my roughly 70 mins on the lake.
+His information held, and I encountered 40-50 alligators in my roughly 70 minutes on the lake.
 The park comprises some 58 square miles of land, so if heading out on the lake is not what you had in mind, there are many other options.
-A nature walk includes a trip up into the treetops on a canopy bridge that is topped off with a fabulous view from a lookout tower.
-Another option is a wooden boardwalk that takes you out over the lake in search of wildlife; this one is perfect if you are a birdwatcher.
+A nature walk includes a trip up into the treetops on a canopy bridge, topped off with a fabulous view from a lookout tower.
+Another option is a wooden boardwalk that takes you out over the lake in search of wildlife; this one is perfect for birdwatchers.
 Hikers can also explore trails that cross large expanses of rare Florida dry prairie.
 Even a tram tour takes you out on a safari in the backcountry.
 The park even offers cabins for those who want to spend more time out with nature.

 Location: 13208 State Rd 72, Sarasota, FL 34241